 Just like when your clients hire you, they expect you to take the lead.
 Since you’re going to hire a professional.
 Give them the space and grace to do their job.
 Share your inspiration and ideas with them, but then relax and let them guide you.
 This is what you’re paying them for.

 When picking your photographer, find someone who not only has a stellar portfolio but also gets your business.
 I’ve met a few interior photographers who also have brand photography experience, so start by asking who you know.
 A great brand photographer will guide you through this entire process and make you feel at ease.

-Remember these aren’t for you, they’re for your clients.
+Remember the headshots for your website aren’t for you, they’re for your clients.
 If you stare at your images long enough, I promise you’ll end up hating them.
 We are our own worst critics.
 So many of my clients have expressed how horrible their images are and once they’re shared with me I’m flabbergasted because they’re stunning!

 You should be getting updated shots every 2-3 years so with each session it will get easier and easier.
 And hopefully, the above tips will help ease the process for you each time.